Wagner faces Stony Brook on 4-game road slide - WTOP News

 Stony Brook, New York; Saturday, 3:30 p.m.
 EST

-BOTTOM LINE: Wagner visits Stony Brook looking to stop its four-game road slide.
+BOTTOM LINE: Wagner hits the road against Stony Brook looking to end its four-game road losing streak.

-The Seawolves are 2-0 in home games.
-Stony Brook ranks fourth in the CAA with 9.5 offensive rebounds per game led by Keenan Fitzmorris averaging 2.2.
+The Seawolves have gone 2-0 at home.
+Stony Brook is 1-3 in games decided by at least 10 points.

-The Seahawks are 0-4 on the road.
-Wagner gives up 65.7 points to opponents while being outscored by 4.5 points per game.
+The Seahawks have gone 0-4 away from home.
+Wagner ranks second in the NEC with 10.3 offensive rebounds per game led by Tyje Kelton averaging 2.5.

-Stony Brook scores 69.5 points per game, 3.8 more points than the 65.7 Wagner gives up.
-Wagner averages 61.2 points per game, 11.5 fewer points than the 72.7 Stony Brook allows to opponents.
+Stony Brook scores 69.5 points per game, 3.8 more points than the 65.7 Wagner allows.
+Wagner averages 7.5 made 3-pointers per game this season, 0.8 fewer makes per game than Stony Brook allows.

-TOP PERFORMERS: Aaron Clarke is shooting 32.4% from beyond the arc with 1.8 made 3-pointers per game for the Seawolves, while averaging 10.8 points.
+TOP PERFORMERS: Aaron Clarke averages 1.8 made 3-pointers per game for the Seawolves, scoring 10.8 points while shooting 32.4% from beyond the arc.
 Dean Noll is shooting 42.2% and averaging 11.5 points for Stony Brook.

-Melvin Council Jr. is averaging 13.8 points for the Seahawks.
-Tyje Kelton is averaging 9.0 points for Wagner.
+Melvin Council Jr. is shooting 36.6% and averaging 13.8 points for the Seahawks.
+Kelton is averaging 9.0 points for Wagner.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.